-Reducing added sugar in your diet is the single most effective way to improve your metabolic health and reduce your risk of developing processed food-related diseases.
+Reducing added sugar in your diet is an effective way to improve your metabolic health and reduce your risk of developing processed food-related diseases.

 Overconsumption of added sugar over time causes metabolic syndrome, significantly increasing the risk of chronic diseases like diabetes, heart disease, and liver disease.
 These processed food-related diseases are the leading cause of early death, decreased healthspan, and COVID-19 complications.

 On a day-to-day level, too much added sugar can lead to a “sugar crash,” causing sudden headache, fatigue, irritability, and trouble focusing.

 Naturally occurring sugars are sugar bound in whole foods such as fruit (fructose) and milk (lactose).
 Added sugars, ranging from honey to high fructose corn syrup, are added to foods and beverages to give them extra sweetness or flavor.
 When we consume naturally occurring sugars, they are accompanied by beneficial nutrients and fiber that helps slow your body’s absorption of the sugar.
 Added sugars are refined and often consumed in excess quantities without any of the beneficial nutrients, protein, and fiber.

 Luckily, there are easy steps you can take to limit added sugar that can quickly improve your metabolic health.